Fundraisers smash £470k target for Crohn’s vaccine

 “Toxic mainstream medications only suppress the symptoms of the disease and often have nasty side effects.

-“This new research is very exciting and if the trials are successful, researchers say the vaccine may be ready within the next couple of years.”
+“This new research is very exciting and if the trials are successful, researchers say the vaccine may be ready within the next few years.”

 The Crohn’s MAP vaccine has been manufactured at top research university King’s College in London.